trinodb/trino/docs/src/main/sphinx/security/ranger-access-control.md

-# Apache Ranger access control
+# Ranger access control

-The Apache Ranger access control plugin supports use of Apache Ranger policies to authorize data access in Trino on catalogs, schemas, tables, and columns.
+The Ranger access control plugin supports use of [Apache Ranger](https://ranger.apache.org/) policies to authorize data access in Trino on catalogs, schemas, tables, and columns.
 The plugin also supports column-masking, row-filtering and audit logging.

 ## Requirements